Efficient Fair Division with Minimal Sharing: Introduction.

+When neither $n$ nor $m$ are fixed, a complementary hardness result is obtained in a follow-up paper by \citet{misra2021fair}.
+They demonstrate that, for instances with degeneracy $1$, finding an fPO and EF allocation with minimal sharing (or even deciding the existence of an allocation with $0$ sharings) is NP-hard.

-\paragraph*{\textbf{Surprising source of computational hardness and the role of Pareto optimality}} Our results confirm the common sense that \emph{computationally-hard instances of resource-allocation problems are rare} and, in practice, such problems can often be solved efficiently.
+\paragraph*{\textbf{{Our methods and surprising sources of computational hardness. }}} Our results confirm the common sense that \emph{computationally-hard instances of resource-allocation problems are rare} and, in practice, such problems can often be solved efficiently.

 However, the fact that \emph{computationally-hard instances are those in which agents have identical valuations} is quite surprising.
-In many previous papers on fair division (e.g. \citet{oh2018fairly,plaut2018almost}), computational hardness results are presented with a qualifier saying that the problem is hard ``\emph{even} when the valuations are identical''; our results show that the ``even'' is unwarranted.
+In many previous papers on fair division (e.g., \citet{oh2019fairly,plaut2018almost}), computational hardness results are presented with a qualifier saying that the problem is hard ``\emph{even} when the valuations are identical''; our results show that the ``even'' is unwarranted because {in our model} hard instances are exactly those with identical valuations.

 Another observation that may seem surprising is that \emph{finding a fair and fractionally Pareto optimal allocation with minimal sharing is computationally easier than just fair with minimal sharing (without Pareto-optimality)}.
 The underlying reason is that, for non-degenerate problems, fractional-Pareto-optimality is a strong condition that shrinks the search space to a polynomial number of structures (see Proposition~\ref{prop:nagents-po} for a formal statement).
+Without fractional Pareto-optimality, sharing-minimization becomes NP-hard, see Remark~\ref{rem_without_fPO_hard}.
+Sharing minimization without Pareto optimality is discussed in a follow-up paper \citep{segal2019fair}.

 The polynomial ``size'' of the Pareto frontier for non-degenerate problems is the key observation, which allows us to conduct the exhaustive search over fPO allocations.
-A somewhat similar observation is known within the framework of smoothed analysis of NP-hard problems: the Pareto frontier for a knapsack problem and its extensions becomes polynomially-sized if the instance is randomly perturbed (see \citet{Moitra_2011} for a survey).
+A similar insight underlies the algorithms of~\cite{devanur_kannan2008market} and~\cite{branzei2019chores} for computing equilibrium allocations of Fisher markets.
+We demonstrate the universal power of these ideas by showing the first application beyond equilibria of exchange economies.
+A follow-up paper \citep{aziz2020polynomial} builds on our results and demonstrates that the approach can also be used to design polynomial-time algorithms for approximately-fair fPO allocations of indivisible items.
+The dynamic programming approach that we use to enumerate the Pareto frontier is more intuitive than that of~\cite{branzei2019chores} and does not rely on the ``black-box'' of cell-enumeration technique used by~\cite{devanur_kannan2008market}.
+Another related observation is known within the framework of smoothed analysis of NP-hard problems: the Pareto frontier for a knapsack problem and its extensions becomes polynomially-sized if the instance is randomly perturbed (see \citet{Moitra_2011} for a survey).